Saiboogu/cyberia-blog/arise-source/links/index.md

     <li><a href="https://www.youtube.com/@theserialport">The Serial Port</a></li>
     <ul><li>The history of computing, especially early communications and the internet.
 Museum style content - collecting, investigating, and restoring old servers, building retro BBSes and ISPs, and interviewing engineers who were part of creating this equipment.</li></ul>
     <li><a href="https://www.youtube.com/@MichaelMJD">Michael MJD</a></li>
     <ul><li>Vintage software and operating systems.
-Unlike The Serial Port, the focus is on 80s-00s software, and not only running it on appropriate vintage hardware, but also cramming it into oddball places -- Like Mac OS 9 on a Wii?</li></ul>
+Unlike The Serial Port, the focus is on 80s-00s software, and not only running it on appropriate vintage hardware but also cramming it into oddball places -- Like Mac OS 9 on a Wii?</li></ul>
     <li><a href="https://www.youtube.com/@TechnologyConnections">Technology Connections</a></li>
     <ul><li>Deep, deep dives into how common but underappreciated modern technologies work.
 Refrigerators, dishwashers, stove controls, turn signal blinkers, Christmas lights - You never know what you'll get.</li></ul>
 </ul>

-<h2>Disaster Channels</h2>
+<h3>Disaster Channels</h3>
 <p>A category of their own, channels that offer tasteful, not sensationalized explanations of natural disasters, industrial accidents, train crashes, etc. Lots of channels do this, but I've got a short list of channels with a good mix of accuracy, respect, and some humor.
 One qualifing feature that I noticed a while after collecting this list -- If any of these channels covers an event I've already watched on another channel, I'm still going to watch it again for the unique perspective and potential fresh details.</p>

 <ul>